Medications That Cause Hair Loss And How It Can Be Reversed

 • Immunosuppressants: Autoimmune disorders like lupus and rheumatoid arthritis need immune-suppressing drugs.
 These medications may also cause hair loss.
 Some immunosuppressants that may cause hair loss include methotrexate and leflunomide (11), (12).

-• Weight Loss Drugs: Weight loss medicines may cause hair loss (13).
+• Weight Loss Drugs: These medicines may cause hair loss (13).

 • Chemotherapy Medications: You might experience anagen effluvium if you are on chemotherapy drugs.
 These drugs are used for treating certain types of cancer.
 While chemotherapy drugs eliminate the rapidly growing cancer cells in your body, they also tend to result in hair loss since they attack your hair roots.
-You will also experience hair loss in your eyelashes, body hair, and eyebrows (14).
+You will also experience chemotherapy hair loss in your eyelashes, body hair, and eyebrows (14).
+However, you can read about many chemotherapy hair loss prevention and care tips.
+Talking to your doctor is crucial.

 • Antibiotics: Some antibiotics may induce hair loss as a side effect by disturbing the natural balance of the body’s microorganisms, including those on the scalp.
 These medicines may also trigger conditions like telogen effluvium, where an increased number of hair follicles enter the resting phase, resulting in noticeable shedding.
 However, there is limited scientific research on this.